-2.7 If the complaint is against the Headteacher, or if the Headteacher has been closely involved at Stage 1, the Chair of Governors will carry out the Stage 2 procedures.
+2.7 If the complaint is against the Headteacher, or if the Headteacher has been closely involved at Stage 1, the Chair of Governors or a Governor appointed by the Chair of Governors will carry out the Stage 2 procedures.
+Where appropriate, a complaint referred to the Chair of Governors may be dealt with by the Chair/a Governor appointed by the Chair and another Governor.
+This will be determined by the Chair of Governors on a case-by-case basis.